 Be specific, direct and write only what is needed.

-“If you would like to be granted access to our fabulous area containing supportive information and advice, we request that you gently depress the button on your external mouse device”
+For example, saying “If you would like to be granted access to our fabulous area containing supportive information and advice, we request that you gently depress the button on your external mouse device” isn’t quite as user friendly as a link that just says “Technical Support.”

 Stephen King’s book “On Writing” is a wonderful resource for anyone looking to learn about writing.
 One of his best tips is that your “Second Draft = First Draft – 10%“.
 So after you have written your content, check your word count.
 Now go back through and eliminate 10% of what you have written.
 This will make it tighter and more concise.